libremesh/lime-sdk/README.md

 Now you have to create a new virtual machine: click on *File/New Virtual Machine*, select *Import existing disk image* and choose the *arm* architecture under *Architecture options* and *virt* machine type.

-Taking arm as an example you'll have to choose (clicking *Browse* and *Browse Local* buttons) the `lede-17.01.2-lime-XXXX-armvirt-root.ext4` file as storage disk and the `lede-17.01.2-lime-XXXX-armvirt-zImage` file as Kernel path.
+Taking arm as an example you'll have to choose (clicking *Browse* and *Browse Local* buttons) the `openwrt-lime-XXXX-armvirt-root.ext4` file as storage disk and the `openwrt-lime-XXXX-armvirt-zImage` file as Kernel path.
 Insert `root=/dev/vda rootwait` as Kernel args.
 You can leave *OS type* as *Generic*.

 Assign resources (64 MB of RAM memory should be enough) and, under *Network selection*, choose `NAT` as network type.
 In this way you will be able to connect to the web interface and the device will have internet access.